How to run the Magento security scan independently?

 This tool is user-friendly as well: all problematic areas are marked with red/orange while well-protected areas are green.
 MageReport can also run the Magento security test on some 3rd-party extensions.

 Though the tools are handy and easy-to-use, they don’t offer 100% accuracy.
 They have no access to your store code.
 So to make sure the store is secure, you should address your Magento devs to verify the results.

-There is one more valid security testing tool - Security Scan developed by Magento.
+There is one more valid security site checker - Security Scan developed by Magento.
 The tool is free and monitors your store security in real-time.
 Apart from patches, the tool checks the store configuration reports on potential vulnerabilities and offers fixes.
 You can also enable a daily/weekly automated security check.